mcblooder/GitCracken/README.md

 npm

 # Usage
-Linux & macOS usage.
-Clone/Download repository on your pc and extract.
+Clone repository on your pc or Download ZIP and extract

 ## macOS
 - open `Installer.scpt` by double clicking it and hit "Play" button